Difficulty

 Account for Odd Dimensions

-Sometimes you will have to account for odd room dimensions or additional areas that don't neatly connect with your main room.
-In this case, to calculate the square footage accurately, you may need to divide the space into separate areas.
+Part of knowing how to calculate square footage is accounting for odd room dimensions or additional areas that don't neatly connect with your main room.
+In this case, to calculate the square footage accurately using a square foot calculator, you may need to divide the space into separate areas.

 - Divide the space into smaller sections.